mFireworks/Triple-Battle-Converter/README.md

 [Universal Pokemon Randomizer](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/releases) - Used to randomize the game and set some of the flags that this tool doesn't set.
 (This tool does require java to run)

+[.NET 8](https://dotnet.microsoft.com/en-us/download) - This tool is written in C#, which requires the .Net Runtime to be installed on your machine.
+This link should provide the download that fits your OS and processor.

 ** For Generation 5 **

 [Nitro Explorer 2](https://projectpokemon.org/home/files/file/2070-nitro-explorer/) - Used to extract compressed files from the game.